Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 1. Select **Upload** then **Browse**.

-1. Locate and select the **visits.pbix** file you have downloaded earlier.
+1. Locate and select the **visits.pbix** file you downloaded earlier.

 1. Once the data load is complete, select the **visits** report.